jwhite37/csc253Midterm/README.md

 - calling call_function passing in the stack pointer and oparg of 2
 - PyCFunctions are wrapped callable functions (so wrappers for a c function) so we take the 'else' branch here.
 - PyMethod_Check = 'false' since our function isn't a PyMethodObject (It's a PyFunctionObject), so we go even further to the fast function call.
+- the fast_function grabs the code object, globals, and defaults (I don't think we have defaults in this one), need to figure out co->co flags.